zng-ui/zng/TODO/_r.md

 # Http Cache

-* McBufReader backed download and cache very slow, using a single CPU core to the MAX buf very low network poll.
+* McBufReader backed download and cache very slow, in debug.
-* Merge BufReader implementation with McBuf
+* What to do when download is cancelled?

 --